copernicus-mogley/zkav.club/README.md

 What people we’ve worked with say about the club.

 > Zk Av Club is a throwback to the grassroots ethos of the early days of the crypto revolution.
 Uncompromising in their community-first approach to audio/visual education and support, Zk Av Club gives a voice to the individuals behind the camera, in the booth, working before, during and after the event to share the news and progress the world needs to know.
-The Zcash Foundation was an early champion for the Club and we remain invested in their present and their bright future.
-The world needs more impactful and community-led projects like Zk Av Club!
 >
 > — Alex Bornstein · [Zcash Foundation](https://zfnd.org)